15 unusual indoor activities in Toronto

 Not everyone can make it out to Blue Mountain, so Axis Freestyle Academy has set up the next best thing.
 The park lets you experience the thrill of skiing and snowboarding in a warm, dry setting.
 Best of all, it even has a massive trampoline zone for some added fun.

 Sometimes finding the motivation to exercise is hard, which is why obstacle courses make for a great fitness option.
-Pursuit OCR has a big course that consists of 19 different obstacles to keep things interesting and make for the ultimate gym experience.
+Pursuit OCR has a big course that consists of almost two dozen different obstacles to keep things interesting and make for the ultimate gym experience.

-Jesse Milns at Pursuit OCR
+Jesse Milns at Archers Arena

 Join the conversation Load comments